 - You are concerned about his or her health and well-being

-- You are concerned that the matter needs to be evaluated by somebody who understands eating disorders
+- You are concerned that the matter needs to be evaluated by somebody who understands disordered eating

 - Tell a nurse, guidance counselor, teacher or coach immediately if the person has problems that scare you.
 For example, if the person is: